3a1/Evelion/README.md

 ## How To Use

-To run this cheat, you'll need [Git](https://git-scm.com) or downloaded source code and installed [Visual Studio](https://visualstudio.microsoft.com/) on your computer and basic knowledge how to compile it.
-Also for the loader you'll need DirectX SDK from [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).
+To run this cheat, you'll need download source code and install [Visual Studio](https://visualstudio.microsoft.com/) on your computer and basic knowledge how to compile it.
+Also if you want to bypass gameguard you'll need use VMprotect or other protector to change file signature.

 It's compilable in Visual Studio 2022.